Prince Harry Shares Inspirational Video After Annual Invictus Games Were Postponed For One Year

 Prince Harry shared an inspirational video with the competitors of his recently postponed Invictus Games on Twitter.
 The annual event was pushed back for one year due to the coronavirus pandemic.
-The royal patron of the games attempted to inspire and console those who compete in the adapted sporting competition for wounded American servicemen and women.
+The royal patron of the games attempted to inspire and console those who compete in the adapted sporting competition for wounded servicemen and women.

-The 2020 Invictus Games were scheduled to take place in the Hague, the Netherlands from May 9th through the 16th of this year.
+The 2020 Invictus Games were scheduled to take place in The Hague, the Netherlands from May 9th through the 16th of this year.
 The event has been postponed due to the current worldwide health emergency.

 The @WeAreInvictus patron, the #DukeofSussex, has released a video message to the #InvictusGames competitors recognising their disappointment at the news, but that it's the best outcome for their safety and recovery. #CoronavirusUpdate #IG2020 #COVID19 pic.twitter.com/SLbT7QOl7D